Tonsillitis

 Surgery to remove your tonsils (tonsillectomy) may be recommended if you've had repeated infections.
 Other reasons include serious problems such as a peritonsillar abscess or obstructive sleep apnea.

-How can you care for yourself when you have tonsillitis?
+How can you care for your child who has tonsillitis?

-• Gargle with warm salt water several times a day to help reduce swelling and relieve pain.
+• Have your child gargle with warm salt water several times a day to help reduce swelling and relieve pain.
 Mix 1/2 teaspoon of salt in 1 cup of warm water.
+Most children can gargle when they are 6 years old.

-• Drink plenty of fluids.
-Fluids may help soothe an irritated throat.
-Drink warm or cold liquids (whichever feels better).
+• Have your child drink plenty of fluids.
+Fluids may help soothe the throat.
+Your child can drink warm or cold liquids (whichever feels better).
 These include tea, soup, ice, and flavored ice pops (such as Popsicles).

 Call your doctor now or seek immediate medical care if: